epivenpro/epivenpro.github.io/resume.md

 Over 10 years of IT experience that includes GNU/Linux and other Unix-like distributions administration, automating all things, programming in Python, setting up configuration management.

-Firm believer in "The Right Way" of doing things: lintable code, declarable infrastructure, testing and other techniques for supporting a predictable infrastructe.
+Firm believer in "The Right Way" of doing things: idempotence and declarability of infrastructure code, automation, readability, testing, and other techniques for supporting a predictable infrastructe.

 ### Key Skills and Experience
 * **Cloud solutions**: AWS, GCE